Mohsin-Ali-Tech47/Web-Development-Journey/note.md

 <!--
- Html--> sketel
+ Html-> sketel
-CSS --> Body or style
+CSS -> Body or style
-JS --> Brain or logic
+JS -> Brain or logic

 1. we link css file in html before the start of body ( <link rel="stylesheet" href="style.css"> )